People photography - an introduction

 Art Nude Portraiture

 If the focus expands to encompass both the sheer beauty of a naked body and the personality of the model, then we're moving into art nude portraiture territory.
+An art nude portrait is both about the outside and the inside; the human form we all share, and your individuality as a person.
 This is the domain of ultimate self-expression, in which the model freely shows 'body and soul'.
-An art nude portrait is both about the outside and the inside; the human form we all share, and your individuality as a person.
+An art nude portaiture photoshoot often turns insecurities into empowerment and transforms how you see yourself, revealing a version of your beauty you may not have realized existed.

 Boudoir